awalterschulze/blog/content/post/monads-for-goprogrammers.md

 The reason is to compose functions that return these embellished types.

 Lets start with plain function composition, without embellished types.
-In this example, we want to compose two functions `f` and `g` and return a function that takes the input that is expected by `f` and return the output from `g`:
+In this example, we want to compose two functions `f` and `g` and return a function that takes the input that is expected by `f` and returns the output from `g`:

 ```go
 func compose(f func(A) B, g func(B) C) func(A) C {